 In 1906 Princeton University President Woodrow Wilson unveiled his "Quad Plan" for the reorganization of undergraduate social and intellectual life at Princeton.
-Wilson's plan called for the creation of "residential quadrangles or colleges, each with its own dining hall, common room, resident master, and resident preceptors."1
+Wilson's plan called for the creation of "residential quadrangles or colleges, each with its own dining hall, common room, resident head of college, and resident preceptors."1

 After initially supporting the "Quad Plan," the Trustees reversed themselves when they encountered strong resistance from the eating clubs and alumni.